sakshi123-hub/Predictive-Maintenance-of-Equipment/README.md

 ### **Key Aspects of the Project:**
 1. **Objective:**
    - Reduce machine failures using predictive maintenance strategies.
-   - Enhance model predictive capabilities through feature engineering and hyperparameter tuning.
+   - Enhance model predictive capabilities through feature engineering and hyperparameter tuning

 2. **Machine Learning Models Used:**
    - **Decision Tree:** Chosen for its interpretability and structured decision-making approach.